 What Does Red Drum Taste Like?

-Red drum offers a mild, slightly sweet flavor that's never overpowering or "fishy."
+Red drum offers a mild, slightly sweet flavor that is never overpowering or "fishy."
 The taste is often described as clean and buttery, with subtle notes that reflect their varied diet of crustaceans and small fish.
 This moderate flavor profile makes red drum accessible to those who typically avoid stronger-tasting seafood.

 Many chefs compare red drum's taste to snapper or grouper – mild enough for delicate preparations yet substantial enough for bold seasonings.
 This versatility explains why red drum remains popular in cuisines from Cajun blackened dishes to Asian-inspired preparations.